 Michael Cook reports- "The claims that removal of ticks within 24 hours or 48 hours of attachment will effectively prevent LB are not supported by the published data, and the minimum tick attachment time for transmission of LB in humans has never been established."

-Literature published by the Infectious Diseases Society of America (IDSA) and CDC continues to claim it takes over 24/48 hours (or more) for a tick to transmit the spirochetes that cause Lyme disease to human hosts.
-This theory, along with much of their Lyme related literature, has been proven to be inaccurate.
+Literature published by the Infectious Diseases Society of America (IDSA) and their partners at the CDC continue to claim it takes over 24/48 hours (or more) for a tick to transmit the spirochetes that cause Lyme disease to human hosts.
+This theory has been proven to be totally inaccurate.

 A newly released study by Michael Cook, Lyme borreliosis: a review of data on transmission time after tick attachment, who reviewed scientific literature published over the past century, indicates a tick can be attached for much less than 24/48 hours and still transmit Lyme disease, something many people bitten by ticks already, unfortunately, learned from experience.
 Cook's report supports what countless patients have experienced.

-Below are quotes from Cook's very interesting article; however, it is well worth reading his entire article that is linked below.
+Below are quotes from Cook's article; however, it is well worth reading his entire article (linked below).

 ~ ~ ~